prk-2023/rust_tutorials/ownership_borrowing_referencing_slices/Readme-Ownership-ref-borrowing-lifetimes.md

   allocating on the heap or just 'allocating'.
   ( pusing values onto stack is not called pushing )

-- The pts to the heap is known and fixed size, you can store the ptr on the stack, but the actual data is stored on heap.
+- The ptr to the heap is known and fixed size => you can store the ptr on the stack, but the actual data is stored on heap memory and the pointer points to the address on the heap.

 - Pushing to the stack is faster then allocating on the heap beacause they allocator never has to search for a place to store new value.
 And the location is always at the to of the stack.